LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-add-applause-button-for-jekyll-post.md

 ## _config.yml

-It's not really necessary, but I just wanted to avoid inserting `applause_button: true` to each and every posts' frontmatter.
+It's not really necessary, but I just wanted to avoid inserting `applause_button: true` to each and every posts' front matter.
-If you have a post that doesn't need applause button, insert `applause_button: false` to the frontmatter of that post.
+If you have a post that doesn't need applause button, insert `applause_button: false` to the front matter of that post.

 ```yaml
 # file: "/_config.yml"